 When viewed from the side, a curve of the spine that measures between 40-50 degrees is considered to be a normal part of spine alignment.
 In patients with post-traumatic kyphosis, however, the curve may exceed the normal range, usually in a small segment of the spine.
 This occurs when fractures of the vertebrae cause wedging and the normally block-shaped vertebrae become angulated, resulting in a spinal deformity, pain, and a limited range of motion.

-Bernard A. Rawlins, MD, an attending orthopaedic surgeon on the Spine Care Institute at Hospital for Special Surgery (HSS), describes two types of patients with post-traumatic kyphosis: those who require care in the acute phase, immediately after trauma, and those who seek treatment after the spine has healed in an abnormal alignment.
+Bernard A. Rawlins, MD, an attending orthopaedic surgeon at HSS Spine, describes two types of patients with post-traumatic kyphosis: those who require care in the acute phase, immediately after trauma, and those who seek treatment after the spine has healed in an abnormal alignment.